Orne: Horse racing

+The Hippodrome de Mortagne-au-Perche, the only racecourse in the Perche, no longer holds race meetings; the elevations and roofs of its three wooden grandstands have been listed as a monument historique since 1996.

+About ten other racecourses have disappeared from the departmental map since the 1950s, at L'Aigle, Sées, Francheville, Trun, Mortrée, La Ferté-Macé, La Chapelle-Moche in La Chapelle-d'Andaine, Briouze, Nonant-le-Pin and Le Merlerault.

 Transport

 Road

 The department of Orne is crossed by two major autoroutes: the A28 (Abbeville–Tours) and the A88 (Caen–A28), linking Orne to Normandy’s principal cities and the national motorway network.